Security Engineering in IIIf, Part II -- Shadowing the IIIf: Flightradar

 \subsection{Air-traffic information systems}

 The American Federal Aviation Administration (FAA) publishes radar data but systems like flightradar24 (see Figure \ref{fig:flightradar}) rely on planes knowing their own position quite accurately via GPS and broadcasting them over the Automatic Dependent Surveillance Broadcast (ADS-B).
 Partially private ADS-B spotters in various locations receive this data and forward it to the web-service.
 Not all planes can be spotted, for example military planes and private planes.
 It depends on them having ADS-B systems on board.
 Also, it is possible to agree with the web services not to show one's plane -- or to show it in a more secure way.
-That is what we propose in this paper and for which we provide the foundations.
+The IIIf \cite{kam:24a} provides suitable foundations and formalizes the specification of this system.
+We will use this as a basis in this paper.